General Fiction posted January 8, 2023 |

 “I’m sorry Garland, sworn to secrecy all these years, it’s just time to get it said.
 If you keep waiting for your dummy to figure it all out, you’ll both be too old to do anything about it.
 Glad to see you Garland . . . and you too, David.
 Now if you’ll both excuse me, it’s time I fix my own mistakes.”

 On the chain around her neck hung a pendant which swung to-and-fro in unison with her abundant cleavage.
-Mesmerized, I stared in a hypnotic trance.
+Mesmerized, Ric stared in a hypnotic trance.

-Once Lori stood, her lips parted in surprise as her eyes met mine and she froze.
-I rose as she flipped up the counter.
-Her arms entwined my neck, legs scissor-locked around my waist, and she hugged me like she’d never let go.
-In our own world, we were oblivious to everything around us.
+Once Lori stood, her lips parted in surprise as her eyes met his and she froze.
+Ric rose as she flipped up the counter.
+Her arms entwined his neck, legs scissor-locked around his waist, and she hugged him like she’d never let go.
+In their own world, they were oblivious to everything around them.

 Sam watched, then hurried over and said, “Okay, you two take it outside or get a room.”